Core Concepts

 Tech that’s here to stay.

-To bring it all together, you could say the GREEN stack stands for GraphQL, Expo, React-Native, Next.js.
+To bring it all together, you could say the GREEN stack stands for:

-If you're wondering about the second "E", that's because Expo, with it's drive to bring react-native to web as well, is doing double the lifting.
+You could say the second “E” is in there because Expo, with it’s drive to bring react-native to web, is doing double the lifting.

 …but in reality, the main goal of this stack is simply to stay ‘Evergreen’

-These core technologies and the ecosystems around them create a stack that's both full-featured and flexible where needs be.
-They, and other essentials like Typescript, Tailwind and Zod, have gained enough popularity, adoption, frequent funding and community support they're very likely to be around for a long time.
+These core technologies and the ecosystems around them create a stack that’s full-featured and flexible where need be.
+Other included essentials like Typescript, Tailwind and Zod, have gained enough popularity, adoption, frequent funding and community support they’re likely to be around for a long time.

-It's a stack you can stick with and evolve with to perfect your craft the longer you use it.
+It’s a stack you can stick, evolve and perfect your craft with.

 Single Sources of Truth